ITISFoundation/dockerfiles/docker-registry-sync/README.md

       - destination: master
         repository: "simcore/services/comp/sleeper"
         tags: []
+    id: "i-run-before"  # eeded for the stage below

-  # because the previous stage already synced the images
+  # because the depends_on tag was added, this stage will wait for the specified
-  # pulls all the tag 1.0.0 of sleeper from master syncs to staging (also in a different namespace)
+  # sages to complete before starting
+  # Please note: if an error occurs in one of the depends_on stages execution
+  # still goes on.
+Error logs will always be displayed if something went wrong
+  # for easy debugging
   - from:
       source: "master"
       repository: "simcore/services/comp/sleeper"